vollmilch64/arlo-cam-api/README.md

 1. plug the SD card into the Raspberry Pi and switch it on
 1. select keyboard layout, e.g. German (Switzerland)
-1. username and password
+1. username=secureadmin and password
-1. loging with your username and password
+1. loging with secureadmin and password
 1. sudo raspi-config
 1. 1 System options : S4 Hostname : cameraserver1
 1. 3 Interface options : I1 SSH yes